 Details about specific programs’ laboratories and equipment can be found in the sections describing those programs.

 COLUMBIA ENGINEERING COMPUTING FACILITIES

 The Botwinick Multimedia Learning Laboratory at Columbia University has redefined the way engineers are educated here.

 Designed with both education and interaction in mind, the lab provides students and instructors with:

 • A full set of professional-grade engineering software tools

 • A collaborative classroom learning environment to help students engage in real-world interactions with community clients, Engineering faculty, and professional practitioners.

 The lab is utilized in some of the School’s introductory first-year engineering projects, as well as advanced classes in modeling and animation, technology and society, and entrepreneurship.

 Columbia Engineering’s Makerspace provides students with a dedicated place to collaborate, learn, explore, experiment, and create prototypes.
 Students can utilize the space to work on a variety of innovative projects, including independent or group design projects, product development, and new venture plans.
 Located on the twelfth floor of the Mudd Building, this facility fosters student creativity by bringing together the workspace and tools for computer-aided design, physical prototyping, fabric arts, woodworking, electronics, and software.
-The School has plans underway to expand the Makerspace in the near future.
+The School has plans underway to expand the Makerspace in 2018.